Use AI to create assessment tasks, rubrics or marking grids, quizzes, exit tickets and success criteria while keeping teacher review central.

 - Creating quick formative assessment prompts.

-- Drafting success criteria for pupil self-assessment.
+- Drafting success criteria for student self-assessment.

 - Checking misconceptions through true or false statements.